openssl/openssl/NOTES-WINDOWS.md

 MinGW offers an alternative way to build native OpenSSL, by cross compilation.

- * Usually the build is done on Windows in a GNU-like environment called MSYS2.
+ * Usually, the build is done on Windows in a GNU-like environment called MSYS2.

    MSYS2 provides GNU tools, a Unix-like command prompt, and a UNIX compatibility layer for applications.